 Discover your online interior design course

-The British College of Interior Design has design this online interior design course with the beginner interior designer in mind.
+The British College of Interior Design has created this online interior design course with the beginner interior designer in mind.
 This course is also ideal for those already in the industry, looking for a way to refresh their skills.

 The British College of Interior Design has recruited many respected interior designers and design writers to assist you throughout your online interior design course.
-Their skills and experience, covering all industry areas, will provide you with an intimate knowledge of how to to take on any brief.
+Their skills and experience, covering all industry areas, will provide you with an intimate knowledge of how to take on any brief.

 Explore the course contents below